Stock Market News Today: Unraveling the Mysteries of Profitability

 In the markets, there are always those who try to get the better of the shepherd.

 In the case of the US, this would be the administration of GWB.
-To be in politics takes money, big money, huge money, and there is always a payback involved.
-So the money men are setting the scene for the future as they fund, or should I say buy, a candidate.
+To be in politics takes money, big money, and there is always a payback involved.
+So, the money men are setting the scene for the future as they fund or buy a candidate.
 That is blatant manipulation, but it is perfectly legal.
-The most giant stick wins.
+A giant stick wins.

 Is it fair to the bears when the ESF steps in to hold and reverse a steep decline?
 You know as well as I do what the noise from the mob would be like.
 But hold on a minute.
-In the overall picture, a steep decline is a disaster for an economy; money lost, liquidity dissipation, unemployment and business failures.
+A steep decline is a disaster for an economy; money lost, liquidity dissipation, unemployment and business failures.
 That is not the situation the moneymen bought when they funded their candidate; they don’t want their money to be lost.
 The shepherd is also looking for the greater good of the entire farm, not just a sector of the farm.

-Every advisor, every commentator, every investor, every leader is trying to manipulate the market towards their thinking.
+Every advisor, commentator, investor, and leader is trying to manipulate the market to suit their agenda.

 They accept everything that occurs in their favour as correct and bleat loudly when that belief system is challenged.
 The logical conclusion is that the Bears win half the time, and the Bulls win half the time.
 In this game, 50% is not good enough to survive.
 What does that say about biases?

 The other aspect no one seems to be too interested in is that the market has been in the hands of the moneymen since the formation of the Federal Reserve in 1913.
-That was the aim of Senator Aldrich when the clandestine meeting was held on Jekyll Island.
+That was Senator Aldrich’s aim when the clandestine meeting was held on Jekyll Island.
 The life and times of the average man changed forever.

 The absolute worst situation I found myself in when farming was the winter drought of 1989.

-I had no access to irrigation.
-The animals and the man suffered together.
+I had no access to irrigation, so the animals and the man suffered together.
 I told myself that every day was a day closer to rain.
 I was right.
-It rained, then what followed were 23 touches of frost in 27 days, the ground froze and so did the grass.
+It rained, and then, in 27 days, there were 23 touches of frost.
+The ground froze, and so did the grass.
 It was an agricultural Kondratiev winter.

 As much as I hate printing money and subsequent consumer price inflation, it is only logical that the Federal Reserve would turn on the irrigation.
 What they do when the frost starts is another matter.
 Mother nature has a way of returning everything to normal, but both extremes are tested before she does.
 Be careful what’s wished for; it may just rain.